clux/modul8/docs/modularity.md

     })();

  This is the commonly employed method of encapsulating and exposing objects and functions that can reference private variable through a closure.
- This works; `var private` is inaccessible outside this anonymous function.
+ This works; `private` is inaccessible outside this anonymous function.

  Unfortunately, this just exposes publicFn to the global window object.
 This is not ideal, as anything, anywhere can just reference it, leaving us not much wiser.
 True modularity is clearly impossible when things are just lying around freely like this for everyone.
 It is fragile, and